 Have your kids read Harry Potter yet?
 The Harry Potter series holds a huge place in book, cinema and pop culture history.
-It’s in bookstores, theme parks, and even Walmart.
-And if your family hasn’t jumped on the Harry Potter bandwagon, or if your kids have and you haven’t, GET ON IT!
+And if your family hasn’t jumped on the Harry Potter bandwagon, or if your kids have and you haven’t, let me encourage you to GET ON IT!
 Harry Potter can be a huge bonding experience for your whole family!

-When my oldest son Nick was in second grade, he started J.K.
+When my oldest son was in second grade, he started J.K.
 Rowling’s Harry Potter series.
-We didn’t know anything about Harry Potter, so my husband Alan decided to read the books first, because we thought they might be too advanced for a 7 year old.
-And so began Alan and Nick’s journey into the world of Harry Potter.
+We didn’t know anything about Harry Potter, so my husband decided to read the books first, because we thought they might be too advanced for a 7 year old.
+And so began our family’s journey into the world of Harry Potter.
 They gobbled up the books, talked about them non-stop and watched the movies together.

-One night, my husband wouldn’t come to bed because he was at a good part and he couldn’t put the book down.
+One night, my husband wouldn’t come to bed because he was at an important part in the book and he couldn’t put it down.
 I actually said to him ‘Just so I’m clear, you’d rather stay up reading about a teenage wizard than come to bed with you wife?’.
 AND HE SAID YES.
 I don’t know if that says more about me or the power of Harry Potter.

 So I read the first book.
 In a day and a half.
 And I cried at the end.
 And then I immediately started the second one.
 By the end of the summer, I had read the entire series.
 I drank the Harry Potter Kool-Aid and fell in love with Harry and all of his friends.

 When my twins started 2nd grade, we were SO excited for them to start reading Harry Potter.
 But there was a problem.
-They knew all the plot lines and surprises because their friends from school told them.
-Yep.
-I don’t typically speak ill of children, but I had some choice words in my heads for these ‘friends’.
+They knew all the plot lines and surprises because their friends from school had told them.
 Even though they knew some of the plot twists, they still read the books and they fell in love with all things Harry Potter just like we had.

 Our family’s journey into the world of Harry Potter started 9 years ago and it is STILL a big part of our family life.
 Maybe that sounds cheesy to you.
 How can a bunch of books about teenage wizards be that big of a deal?

 Look, you know as well as I do that family life can be tedious, frustrating and exhausting.
 And that’s on a good day.
+We can barely find time to sit down for a meal together and it seems like our kids are always on their phones.
 Harry Potter brought a fun fantasy world into our home.
 It was a place we could all escape to TOGETHER.
 Here’s just a few of the ways that Harry Potter brought our family together:

 I cannot begin to tell you how many Halloween’s our kids have dressed up as a Harry Potter character.
 They’ve been Harry, Ron, Draco, Voldemort and a Death Eater (if you haven’t read HP yet, you’ll learn who these characters are).
 My favorite Halloween was when we went to Disney’s Mickey’s Not So Scary Halloween Party.
 The whole family dressed up as Harry Potter characters!

 Freeform runs a Harry Potter movie marathon at least once a month.
 Here’s the thing.
-We own all 8 movies Harry Potter: The Complete 8-Film Collection.
-We’ve all seen them 15 times each.
+We own all 8 movies , we have The Complete 8-Film Collection..
+We’ve seen them all15 times.
 At least.
 But if one of those movies comes on, everyone sits down on the couch and watches it.
 With 3 teenage boys, getting all 5 of us to agree on any movie is a challenge.
-But nothing makes me happier than my whole crew huddled together watching Harry Potter and the Prisoner of Azkaban (2-Disc Special Edition).
+But nothing makes me happier than my whole crew huddled together watching Harry Potter and the Prisoner of Azkaban .
 AGAIN.

 Can you take a vacation to the world of Harry Potter?
 YES YOU CAN!
 If you read my About Me, you know that I live in Florida.
 It is the land of theme parks and beaches and it is wonderful.
 Every other year, as a family Christmas gift, we buy passes to Universal Studios.
 Both of their parks have a Harry Potter World and that is the main reason that we go!